allibear17/Super-Metroid-Location-Tracker/README.md

 -changed unreachable logic outline to white and its now 2px instead of 3px.
 -added power bomb item marker for logic use.
 -finished first pass at the logic.
+-does not include e-tanks in lofic checks at thsi time (primarily useful for Upper Norfair)

 Alpha 1.0
 -first release